 We take safeguarding very seriously here at St Anne’s and seek to guarantee the welfare of our whole community, particularly our young people and any vulnerable adults.

-Contact Rosie here.
+Contact Carola here.

 The following policy was re-adopted the PCC meeting on 28 July 2019.

 ‘Promoting a Safer Church’ (2017) and ‘Protecting All God’s Children’ (2010) and the

 Diocesan Safeguarding Policy ‘Promoting a Safer Diocese’ (2018).

 We also abide by the Parish Safeguarding Handbook (2018).